MapsPeople/docs/src/api/index.md

   order: 40
 ---

-## Introduction and getting started
+## Introduction and Getting Started

 From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors Solution via a REST service.